concourse/docker-image-resource/README.md

     to this resource.

-* `mirror_repositories`: *Optional.* The same image will be pushed to all the repositories in the list using the same tag.
+* `mirror_repositories`: *Optional.* The same image will be pushed to all the repositories in the list using the same tags (main tag and additional tags).

 * `pull_repository`: *Optional.* **DEPRECATED.
 Use `get` and `load` instead.** A path to a repository to pull down, and then push to this resource.